Deborah's Place: Awards and acknowledgements

 Deborah's Place is a part of the 1 in 4 Initiative, which is a national effort organization whose goal is to end homelessness.
 The 1 in 4 Initiative is a national effort built on regional partnerships and established by The American Roundtable to Abolish Homelessness (ART).

 Coordinated Entry System

 Deborah's Place receives referrals with the help of the Coordinated Entry System that helps connect the homeless with the proper necessities.
-Kathy Booten, Chief Operating Officer, advocates for the Coordinated Entry System.
+Kathy Booton Wilson, Chief Executive Officer, advocates for the Coordinated Entry System.